 The C Programming Language

 Co-written by the creator of the programming language, Dennis Ritchie, this book was THE defacto standard for C in the early 1980s.
-It’s a thin publication, with concise examples, and my recollection of it is as more of a primer than a complete reference for coding C programs.
+It’s a thin publication with concise examples, and my recollection of it is more of a primer than a complete reference for coding C programs.
 That said, it looked cool on my desk in 1985, and I still have the copy in my bookcase today.

 The C Programming Language by Brian W. Kernighan and Dennis M. Ritchie (Prentice Hall, 1978)